Modern Slavery Act

 This statement has been published in accordance with the Modern Slavery Act 2015 (the “MSA”), pursuant to Section 54(1), Part 6.
 It sets out the steps taken by Argent (Property Development) Services LLP (“ASLLP”) during year ended 30 April 2020 to prevent modern slavery and human trafficking in its business and supply chains.
 This statement will be reviewed and updated annually.

 Our business and supply chains

-ASLLP works with a vast range of advisors and suppliers to procure the consultants and materials required in the design and construction of the King’s Cross Estate, Brent Cross South and Tottenham Hale including masterplanners, designers, construction and a range of other contractors and suppliers.
-As a result, its supply chains are often very complicated (particularly those involving construction labour and materials); there are often multiple levels of suppliers between ASLLP and the source of raw materials that enter the procurement process.
-Consequently, identifying and handling all related risks is a very challenging undertaking.
-ASLLP therefore relies heavily on the safeguarding processes of its main contractors and suppliers in ensuring that human rights abuses and incidences of modern slavery don’t occur in the supply chain.
+ASLLP works with a wide range of advisors and suppliers who procure the consultants and materials required in the design and construction of its various projects including masterplanners, designers, construction and a range of other contractors and suppliers.
+Naturally, its supply chains are therefore fairly complex and include supply chains involving construction labour and materials.
+There are multiple levels of suppliers between ASLLP and the source of raw materials procured for construction processes on ASLLP’s projects.
+The construction processes inevitably involve a significant number of raw materials and personnel sourced by the relevant suppliers and contractors from multiple locations.
+Given the nature of ASLLP’s supply chains, it is inevitable that ASLLP relies heavily on the safeguarding processes of its main contractors and suppliers to ensure that human rights abuses and incidences of modern slavery don’t occur in the supply chain.

 Policies and contractual controls

 ASLLP has a zero-tolerance approach to human rights abuses and modern slavery.
 ASLLP’s direct contractual relationships are largely with professional services and advisory firms, and as such it considers the vast majority of its providers to be relatively ‘low risk’.